-Interact is a club for all students in the school and is linked to the ideas of Rotary.
-Its role is to make a contribution within the school, in the community and internationally.
+Charity is a club for all students in the school.
+Its role is to make a contribution within the school and in the community.
 Most importantly, it aims to give students the opportunity to think of others in need while developing leadership and teamwork skills.

-Students in Interact have regular meetings to plan the various fundraising events they will support.
+Students in this group have regular meetings to plan the various fundraising events they will support.